Abstract Submission Guidelines

 Case Report

-Keywords
+Keywords (3-5 words)

 Tips & Tricks

-2. First write briefly the main ideas for each part of the abstract – this way you shouldn’t forget any essential information.
+2. First, briefly write the main ideas for each part of the abstract – this way you shouldn’t forget any essential information.

 3. Then, create your sentences but keep it simple! – steer clear of long sentences and useless words.
 They make your abstract hard to read and you’ll probably also exceed the word limit.